 Overall, the Spyderco Delica 4 is a fantastic working knife, and I am proud to have it in my EDC collection.
 While I rotate through my EDC knife collection monthly, and sometimes weekly, the Delica 4 has a favored spot in the collection and probably goes in my pocket more often than any of the other knives I carry.
 It is also a very high quality EDC knife with a fairly low price point, and the multiple handle colors allow buyers to have some choice in customized appearance of their EDC knife.

-The Good: Excellent as an EDC, sharp as hell, high-end VG-10 steel
+- Excellent as an EDC, sharp as hell, high-end VG-10 steel

-The Bad: Black coating scuffs easily, rides a little high in the pocket
+- Black coating scuffs easily, rides a little high in the pocket